MESAHub/mesa/docs/source/developing/code_style.rst

 Fortran
 -------

-The prefered Fortran version is at least Fortan 90 this enables things like modules and allocatable arrays.
+The preferred Fortran version is at least Fortran 90 this enables things like modules and allocatable arrays.

 Common and equivalence blocks are banned.
 Just put the variables in a module header if needed to be shared.